Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 It didn’t last.
 Eventually he nuzzled in the top of her headfur exactly like he always did before he had to get moving.

-"The last Array to Gao fires not too long from now, Naydi...an’ we really need ‘ta *not* be on Cimbrean tonight."
+"The last Array to Gao fires not too long from now, Naydi... an’ we really need ‘ta *not* be on Cimbrean tonight."

 She really would rather stay put, if possible.
 "Why the rush?"